 Overland Park, KS 66212

-Copyright 2013, Penton Media, Inc. All rights reserved.
+Copyright 2013, Penton.
+All rights reserved.
 This article is protected by United States copyright and other intellectual property laws and may not be reproduced, rewritten, distributed, re-disseminated, transmitted,

 displayed, published or broadcast, directly or indirectly, in any medium without the prior written permission of Penton Media.